SongOnWater/KMSunflower_CP/README.md

     }
 }
 ```
-Above router logic should be wrapped by 'CompositionLocalProvider(LocalComponentContext provides rootComponentContext)' from plantform specific code which offers a LocalComponentContext.
+Above router logic should be wrapped by 'CompositionLocalProvider(LocalComponentContext provides rootComponentContext)' from platform specific code which offers a LocalComponentContext.
 2. **ConstraintLayout**, Android offers both View and Composable ConstraintLayout API, but multiplatform has no such feature.
-But after analysising the code actually, there is no need to use ConstraintLayout to implements the layouts.
+But after analysis the code actually, there is no need to use ConstraintLayout to implements the layouts.
 Android code:
 ```kotlin
 @Composable